ntopus/httping-go/README.md

 )
 ```

-If you return `ResponseMessage`: The server will **not** let the request proceed and it will return the response returned.
+If you return `IResponse`: The server will **not** let the request proceed and it will return the response returned.

 If you return `nil`, the server will let the request proceed to the route's `handleFunc`